spiral/docs/http/routing.md

 }
 ```

-Due every route url pattern will be converted into regular expressing we can clarify some url segments with specific pattern, for example let's make showProfile react only for numeric ids:
+Since every route url pattern will be converted into regular expression, we can clarify some url segments with a specific pattern.
+For example let's make showProfile only react to numeric ids:

 ```php
 $this->http->route('profile-<id:\d+>', 'Controllers\UserController::showProfile');